unkn0wnh4ckr/boOoter/README.md

 # boOoter
-A spooky booter for halloween this python script contains a variety of dos attacks and some information gathering
+A spooky booter for halloween this python script contains a variety of dos attacks and some information gathering this is not a botnet / ddos tool

 (RUN AS ROOT AND CLONE IN THE /root/ FOLDER)